Dr Matthew Struebig

 Dr Struebig usually contributes to the following teaching:

 - DI303: Survey and Monitoring for Biodiversity

 - DI535: Tropical Ecology and Conservation

 - DI877 (MSc): Population and Evolutionary Biology

-- Jake Bicknell (PDRA): Biodiversity and ecosystem processes in human-modified tropical forests (with Z. Davies, DICE)
+- Jake Bicknell (PDRA): Biodiversity and ecosystem processes in human-modified tropical forests (with Professor Zoe Davies, DICE), 2016-2019

 - Sarah Luke (PDRA): Enhancing environmental resilience in oil palm, 2017-2018